bradshawvenzant/apple-store/README.md

 ## Animations

-Angular Animations Module was used for the transitions and animations accross the application for route and components animations.
+Angular Animations Module was used for the transitions and animations across the application for route and components animations.

 ## Images